 Our focus for 2025:

-1. We build on the work already being done on and below the road with the MCA focusing its resources on assisting the community with 50/50 funding of traps with local residents, up to a maximum total value of $4,000.
-This money would be available on a first in first served basis for one trap per property.
+1. We built on the work already being done on and below the road with the MCA focusing its resources on assisting the community with 50/50 funding of traps with local residents, up to a maximum total value of $4,000.
+This money was available on a first in first served basis for one trap per property.

-2. The committee have allocated a further $2,000 for the 2025 year be spent on a wider pest eradication strategic plan for the Mt Cawte area and will also establish the level of volunteer interest in being involved in a wider pest eradication plan on Mt Cawte.
+2. The committee focused on developing a wider pest eradication strategic plan for the Mt Cawte area and also began to establish the level of volunteer support.

 This agreement lists the MCA and resident responsibilities, along with further information about the 3 traps for subsidy and outlines the process for it.